$15 million gets you more classroom chaos

 None of that nonsense at Ms. Hicks’ middle school!

 Your reading assignment today, class — YOU THERE IN THE BACK ROW!
-DON’T MAKE ME COVER OVER THERE! — is Chris Rickert’s take-down of the racially motivated “behavior education plan” employed by Madison’s public schools.
+DON’T MAKE ME GO OVER OVER THERE! — is Chris Rickert’s take-down of the racially motivated “behavior education plan” employed by Madison’s public schools.

 His excellent WI State Journal article today (11-04-18) states authoritatively when the Blaska Policy Werkes has been saying all year: the 82-page high school behavior education plan (BEP) wasn’t concocted to keep order in the classroom so all kids can learn.
 Its purpose is to make the race numbers work.
 The whole “racial disparity” thing.